The Haunted Apartment That Changed While I Slept

 What the Apartment Took

-For a moment, I couldn’t remember which number was mine.
+For a moment, I couldn’t remember which number had been mine.
+12A.
+12B.
+The digits slipped.

 I turned back.